core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * A method for deterministically converting an OSCORE Sender/Recipient ID to a corresponding EDHOC connection identifier (see {{conversion}}).
 While this method is required to be used when using the optimization above, it is recommended in general, since it ensures that an OSCORE Sender/Recipient ID is always converted to the EDHOC identifier with the smallest size.

-* A number of parameters corresponding to different information elements of an EDHOC applicability statement (see {{web-linking}}).
-These can be specified as target attributes in the link to an EDHOC resource associated with that applicability statement, thus enabling an enhanced discovery of such resource for CoAP clients.
+* A number of parameters corresponding to different information elements of an EDHOC application profile (see {{web-linking}}).
+These can be specified as target attributes in the link to an EDHOC resource associated with that application profile, thus enabling an enhanced discovery of such resource for CoAP clients.

 ## Terminology